MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, report to development team.
+To resolve, report to the development team.

 ### Issue: Conflict

 **Cause**

 Occurs if patching or scaling is already on going.
-Another operation can't be triggered.
+A new operation can't be triggered.

 **Resolution**